sdsc/cryoem-roll/README.md

 The build process recognizes "gnu", "intel" or "pgi" as the value for the `ROLLCOMPILER` variable; any MPI modulefile name may be used as the value of the `ROLLMPI` variable.
 The default values are "gnu" and "rocks-openmpi".

+Note that eman2 is always built with the gnu compiler.
 <ENDIF>

 ## Installation